 She is the co-creator of the Smithsonian National Postal Museum’s Postal Workwear Oral History Project, which stemmed from a graduate-level course she co-created at NYU.
 The project aims to center the voices of postal workers within the museum’s collecting and curatorial strategies.
 With two colleagues from the Museum’s curatorial department, Dr. Lifter wrote a chapter on the project for the edited volume Fashion in American Life (Bloomsbury, forthcoming 2024) and presented at the 2022 Oral History Association Annual Meeting in Los Angeles.

-Dr. Lifter is an expert in the social and cultural analysis of fashion, with a specific focus on popular fashion cultures.
-She is the author of Fashioning Indie: Popular Fashion, Music, and Gender (Bloomsbury 2019), which charts the gendered and racialized transformation of indie from British music subculture to international fashion phenomenon.
+Dr. Lifter is the author of Fashioning Indie: Popular Fashion, Music, and Gender (Bloomsbury 2019), which charts the gendered and racialized transformation of indie from British music subculture to international fashion phenomenon.
 Her writing also appears in Communicating Fashion Brands (Routledge 2020), Fashion Stylists (Bloomsbury 2020), Fashioning Professionals (Bloomsbury 2018), Fashion Cultures Revisited (Routledge 2013) and the exhibition catalogue for “Clash –Resistance in Fashion” (Herning Museum of Contemporary Art, 2014).